-They adjusted the new, full-face masks that had already

-been checked for leaks and comfortable fitting.
-These would be as much their personal property as their toothbrushes while they were on the station, for no two people's faces were exactly the same shape, and even the slightest leak could be disastrous.
+They adjusted the new, full-face masks that had already been checked for leaks and comfortable fitting.
+These would be as much their personal property as their tooth-brushes while they were on the station, for no two people's faces were exactly the same shape, and even the slightest leak could be disastrous.

-When they had checked the air supply and the short-range underwater radio sets, they lay almost flat along the slim torpedoes, heads down behind the low, transparent shields which would protect them from the rush of water sweeping past at speeds of up to thirty knots.
+When they had checked the air supply and the short-range underwater radio sets, they lay almost flat along the slim torpedoes, heads down behind the low, transparent shields past at speeds of up to thirty knots.
 Franklin settled his feet comfortably in the stirrups, feeling for the throttle and jet reversal controls with his toes.
 The little joy stick which allowed him to "fly" the torpedo like a plane was just in front of his face, in the center of the instrument board.
 Apart from a few switches, the compass, and the meters giving speed, depth, and battery charge, there were no other controls.